The Tragic Truth About The Kansas City Chiefs Football Team

 A linebacker great died after a car accident

-To say that Derrick Thomas made an impact in the NFL when he joined the Kansas City Chiefs in 1989 would be an understatement.
-For 11 seasons while donning the Arrowhead helmet, Thomas was literally a one-person wrecking crew as he crushed the opposition with a career 136.5 sacks, 41 forced fumbles, 19 fumble recoveries and three safeties.
-All indications were that his playing days were far from over until a car accident in February of 2000 left him partly paralyzed.
-Two weeks after the mishap, a blood clot killed him.
-He was 33.
-Affectionately called "D.T." among followers, the Chiefs understandably had his coffin lie in state in Arrowhead Stadium so that fans could pay their final respects.
+All indications were that his playing days were far from over until a car accident in late January of 2000 left him partly paralyzed.
+Two weeks after the mishap, a blood clot killed him at age 33.
+Affectionately called "D.T." among followers, the Chiefs understandably gave fans a chance to pay their final respects by bringing his coffin to Arrowhead Stadium.
 Thomas was posthumously inducted into the Pro Football Hall of Fame in 2009 and was honored during a Chiefs game against the Denver Broncos in October of 2023.

 Brian Mitchell, an NFL all-star in his own right, remembered Thomas as a grounded athlete.
 He also recalled the former Alabama linebacker's sacking ability in college as a quarterback in Louisiana.
 "Down-to-earth, fun-loving," Mitchell said to ESPN.
 "But when he got on the football field, he knew how to flip that switch."
 NFL coach Bill Belichick had only one word for the Chiefs defender while helming the Cleveland Browns.
 "Fast," he said to AL.com.
 "If he beat you off the edge, it was all over, and he beat a lot of guys off the edge."